 Electric cars – they simply don’t have enough range, right?
 Wrong.
-Perhaps a few years ago this might have been true, but there are now many more models, spanning a wide range of styles, and all of them would cover the daily needs for the majority of the UK’s car driving population.
+Perhaps a few years ago this might have been true, but there are now many more models, spanning a wide range of styles, and all of them would cover the daily needs of the majority of the UK’s car-driving population.

 That can’t be right, surely?

 Well, sorry to disillusion you again.
 There remains plenty of scepticism about the range of electric cars, that’s true, but the fact is the average daily driving distance in the UK is less than 20 miles, and there are very few models available as new that will cover fewer than 100 miles on a single charge.
 And that’s in real-world conditions and in mid-winter – when the cold affects the battery and the maximum achievable range drops as a result.

 Naturally, charging is a key factor if you want to drive an electric car, but the longer the driving range, the fewer the times you need to plug in.

 Not convinced?
 Well, we’ve gathered together the six electric cars with the longest driving range.
 They are all on sale in the UK market and are available to lease now.
 So here we go.

 A new flagship Mercedes for the electric age, the EQS is effectively an S-Class but without an engine.
 Instead, electric motors make for a refined drive and a long one at that.
 With a huge battery allowing for a range of more than 450 miles, the EQS can cover a greater distance on a single charge than a number of petrol models with a full tank.